gwy-nk/Re-Attention/README.md

-# Pytorch Implementation of Re-Attention
+# Pytorch Implementation of Re-Attention for Visual Question Answering
 ## Introduction

 We propose a re-attention framework to utilize the information in answers for the VQA task.